 Choose NovelCrafter if:

-• You write fiction with complex worlds, magic systems, and large casts
+- You write fiction with complex worlds, magic systems, and large casts

-• You are comfortable with technical setup and configuration
+- You are comfortable with technical setup and configuration

-• You want the most sophisticated AI context management available
+- You want the most sophisticated AI context management available

-• You primarily write on a desktop computer
+- You write primarily on a desktop computer

 Choose neither if: